drogar/lqpl/README.md

 5. lqpl_gui.jar - The executable of the front end UI(this is written in Java and JRuby). lqpl_gui is a front end for the Linear Quantum Programming Language developed at the University of Calgary.
+This is now in a separate repository, http://github.com/drogar/lqpl-jruby-fe

 6. lqplManual.pdf - The manual of the LQPL language.